charlieschwabacher/gestalt/README.md

 It would be nice to just write the first thing!
 If you use Gestalt and are willing to accept some reasonable defaults, you can.
-Gestalt understands how your objects are related and is able to define resolution for you.
+Gestalt understands how your objects are related and is able to define the resolution for you.

 Gestalt is designed to make it really easy for small teams of 1-10 developers to build GraphQL APIs quickly.
 Its also designed not to lock you in - you can